-Figure 1 – Application data transfer by LwM2M architecture
+Figure 1: Application data transfer by LwM2M architecture

 It is desirable to use a standardized, generic means to transfer application-specific data by LwM2M protocol which supports transferring service data transparently between Application Client and Application Server.

 LwM2M Client can communicate with Application client by AT command or API interface.
 LwM2M Server can communicate with Application Server by standard interface.
 Both interfaces are out of scope of LwM2M specification.